 S3.
-Supervision and Teaching Reflective journal and interview S3.
+Supervision and Teaching Reflective journal and interview The apprentice will be able to Indicative assessment criteria S3.
 Allocate work to and support the development of others and supervise, teach, mentor and assess other staff as required Demonstrate how you allocate work to others Provide guidance to others in order for work to be undertaken effectively Explain how you ensure your knowledge is up to date Explain the terms: supervision, mentoring, teaching and assessing in relation to the management of staff Explain how models of learning could help your understanding and develop your practice as a supervisor, teacher or mentor Assess how you may support the development of other staff through: Supervision Mentoring Teaching Assessment